oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   <b>passthrough</b>
     -   new property that will be added to the profile.
-    -   passthrough property cannot be changed on edit profile if the profile is attached to a vnic.
+    -   passthrough property cannot be changed on edit profile if the profile is attached to a vNic.
     -   port-mirroring is not enabled on passthrough profile.
+    -   QoS is not enabled on passthrough profile.

 ##### add/update network on cluster